jspsych/jsPsych/docs/reference/jspsych.md

 ### Return value

-Returns a numeric value indicating the number of milliseconds since `jsPsych.init` was called.
+Returns a numeric value indicating the number of milliseconds since `jsPsych.run` was called.

 ### Description